gerhynes/mongodb-notes/README.md

 Mongoose lets you validate records against a specific criteria before inserting them into the database.

 Make the validation message user-readable, for example "Name is required", not "UserSchema Expected Name Prop".

+## Embedding Resources in Models

+In a relational database, if you wnated users to have blogposts associated with them, you might have a User model and a different Post model.

+With Mongo, since a post is always associated with one user, it would make nmore sense to have a list of posts inside the User model.

+The User model would have a user schema (with a name, postCount and list of posts) and a post schema (with title, content, etc.).

+Mongoose models are made to represent distinct collections that exist inside your MongoDb database.